andresdans/pi-power-button/README.md

 # pi-power-button

 Scripts used in our official [Raspberry Pi power button guide](https://howchoo.com/g/mwnlytk3zmm/how-to-add-a-power-button-to-your-raspberry-pi).
+It also implements the power led, [Instead of using hte UART for the LED,](https://howchoo.com/g/ytzjyzy4m2e/build-a-simple-raspberry-pi-led-power-status-indicator), it is used a GPIO to ligth a LED

 ## Installation

 1. [Connect to your Raspberry Pi via SSH](https://howchoo.com/g/mgi3mdnlnjq/how-to-log-in-to-a-raspberry-pi-via-ssh)
-1. Clone this repo: `git clone https://github.com/Howchoo/pi-power-button.git`
+1. Clone this repo: `git clone https://github.com/andresdans/pi-power-button.git`
 1. Run the setup script: `./pi-power-button/script/install`

 ## Uninstallation